eosnetworkfoundation/grant-framework/applications/fundle.md

 > Please provide the following:

-- **Name:** If the name of your project is not descriptive, a tag line (one sentence summary).
+- **Name:** Fundle
 - **Brief Description:** A brief description of your project.
 - **Relationship to EOSIO:** An indication of how your project relates to / integrates into EOSIO.
-- **Reason for Interest:** An indication of why your team is interested in creating this project.
+- **Reason for Interest:** We truly believe in the added value of EOSIO, so we would like to enjoy the benefits of a high throughput and low transaction costs for our users.

 ### Project Details